 • Share your experience with others;

 • Now you’re a health ambassador!

-Be sure to RSVP your wellness in nature experience during National Park Week, April 17-25, 2021 to join thousands of individuals and organizations who are tapping into the Power of Parks for Health.
+Be sure to RSVP your wellness in nature experience online to join thousands of individuals and organizations who are tapping into the Power of Parks for Health.
 Share your amazing park experiences on social media using hashtag #PowerOfParksForHealth and sharing how you feel after giving yourself a park prescription (ParkRx) by using hashtag #BeforeAndAfterParkRx.